jerolba/jfleet/README.md

 Its goal is to store a large amount of information in a **single table** using available batch persistence techniques.

-Despite using basic JPA annotations to map Java objects to tables and columns, **JFleet is not an ORM**.
+despite being able to use JPA annotations to map Java objects to tables and columns, **JFleet is not an ORM**.

 ## Table of Contents